Updated 16/06/2025

 It’s quite common to read garden design articles where the designer writes about planting in drifts.
 But what is drift planting?

 Quite simply drift planting is placing groups of the same type of plant together and then repeating those same plant groups.
-You can do this in curving, informal patterns, along and within a border containing other types of plants.
+This is often done in curving, informal patterns, along and within a border containing other types of plants.
+As this mimics the natural spread of pllants growing in the wild.

 Using several of the same types of plants throughout a plant border creates a peaceful and harmonious feel in the planting scheme.
 As the eye will glide across the area rather than jumping around a jumble of different plants.